Kanban-Zai/kanban-zai-version-1.0/modules/core.md

-# THE KANBAN-ZAI CORE.
-VERSION 2.
+# INTRODUCTION

 All Kanban-Zai modules introduce and explain settings and team norms.

-The system can be tailored to the needs of a team.
+# DESCRIPTION

+### About Kanban-Zai

 * This core module introduces the base concepts of Kanban-Zai and some initial settings and team norms.
 * The core module may not be modified.
 * The core module must be used by ALL (100%) Kanban-Zai implementations

-## KANBAN-ZAI.YAML
+### How to work

+The default working mindset of any Kanban-Zai team is encapsulated in the principles of :-

+* automation
+* evidence
+* intuition

+What this means is that constant discipline is to automate as much as possible.
+Anything that can be automated, must be.
+Evidence must be continually collected and evaluated but acted upon only when its provenance is assured.
+Where automation and evidence will not provide outcomes the teams intuition must be relied on.

+Disciplined application of these principles will build trust, efficiency and scalability.

+### Extend and customize

 The core of Kanban-Zai is the yaml configuration file.
+Kanban-Zai is a microservice at heart and this file may be aggregated by anyone, for any legal purpose.

+NOTE:
-* This must be held in a public repo.
+* kanban-zai.yaml must be held in a public repo.
-* All changes must be tracked from the day it was implemented.
+* All changes to kanban-zai.yaml must be tracked from the day it was commited.

 This file contains all information about your project, or you as an individual.
 From the perspective of a team it is how they operate and from the perspective of an individual it is how they personally like to operate.

-Kanban-Zai is a microservice at heart and this file may be aggregated by anyone.
+To extend Kanban-Zai beyond the core and default modules you may create your own custom modules and formally adopt them through the deviation process.

+To create a custom module take any module as an example and modify it to suit your purpose.
+You must keep the following sections in the listed order

+1. Introduction - introduces the module and gives a brief elevator pitch as to its purpose.
+2. Description - describes the detail of which the module covers
+3. Kanban-zai.yaml - Describes all setting and norms this module introduces.

+IMPORTANT NOTE:  your custom module must not contradict or countermand any aspect of the Kanban-Zai core module.

+---

+# KANBAN-ZAI.YAML

 ## SETTINGS